MicrosoftDocs/architecture-center/docs/guide/container-service-general-considerations.md

 |---|--|--|--|
 | **Availability zone support** | Full | Full | Full |

 For example, an application or infrastructure that's configured to run a single instance becomes unavailable if a problem occurs in the availability zone where the hardware is hosted.
-To fully use availability zone support, workloads should deploy with a minimum configuration of three instances of the container, spread across zones.
+To fully use availability zone support, you should deploy workloads with a minimum configuration of three instances of the container, spread across zones.

 ### Health checks and self-healing